Wednesday 4thAugust 2021* | 7:00pm start

-We will close entries as soon as we have reached our limit of 500.
+We will close entries as soon as we have reached our limit.

-All prizes are equal for male and females.
-Prizes will be awarded to the top three finishers.
-We also reward the first vet in all age groups from V40 to V80 in 5 year increments plus the first U20.
-We also have a prize for the first unattached none club runner.
-One prize per individual.
+All prizes are equal for male and females, they will be awarded to the top 3 finishers as well as the first vet in all age groups from V35 to V80+ in 5-year increments plus the first U20 (one prize per individual).

 Yes we have ample car parking available at Quarry Bank free for all runners and spectators.